Researchers

 James J. Little (Department of Computer Science, University of British Columbia)

 Dr. Little is currently the Director of Laboratory for Computational Intelligence (LCI) and a Professor at the Department of Computer Science at the University of British Columbia.
 He studied at various institutes including the Massachusetts Institute of Technology, Harvard University, and the University of British Columbia.
-His research interest include building working vision systems both in robots and for using visual information for science, medicine, and other applications.
+His research interests include building working vision systems both in robots and for using visual information for science, medicine, and other applications.
 Dr. Little is especially interested in early vision, understanding image sequences, and visually-guided mobile robotics.

 Ian M. Mitchell (Department of Computer Science, University of British Columbia)